0224 222 0 777

 Picture-2: What are the Symptoms of Carpal Tunnel Syndrome?

-• Burning, tingling or numbness in the palm and especially in the thumb, index and middle finger,
+• Burning, tingling, or numbness in the palm, especially in the thumb, index finger, and middle finger.

-• Hand and wrist pain, numbness or tingling sensation that wakes you from sleep at night, partially relieved by shaking your hand,
+• Hand and wrist pain or a tingling sensation that wakes you at night and is partially relieved by shaking your hand.

-• Pain radiating from the wrist up the arm,
+• Pain radiating from the wrist up to the arm;

-• Numbness and tingling sensations that occur with repetitive movements such as knitting or dyeing,
+• Numbness and tingling that occurs with repetitive movements, such as knitting or painting.

-• In advanced cases of carpal tunnel syndrome, the appearance of collapse as a result of weakening of the muscle on the palm side of the thumb.
+• In advanced cases of carpal tunnel syndrome, the muscle on the palm side of the thumb appears collapsed due to weakening.

-Symptoms of a pinched nerve in the hand have quite distinctive features.
-However, there are other neuropathies (nerve disorders) or degenerative conditions such as osteoarthritis of the hand that can cause similar symptoms.
-In order to determine the right steps in the treatment of carpal tunnel syndrome, an examination and evaluation by a doctor is necessary.
+The symptoms of a pinched nerve in the hand are quite distinctive.
+However, other neuropathies (nerve disorders) or degenerative conditions, such as hand osteoarthritis, can cause similar symptoms.
+To determine the appropriate treatment for carpal tunnel syndrome, a doctor must examine and evaluate the patient.

 How is Carpal Tunnel Syndrome Diagnosed?

-For the diagnosis of nerve compression in the hand (carpal tunnel syndrome), the patient’s complaints and history must first be learned.
-It is important to learn from the patient about the onset and duration of complaints, the conditions that increase complaints and other health problems, if any.
+To the diagnose the nerve compression in the hand (carpal tunnel syndrome), patient’s complaints and medical history must first be obtained.
+It is important for doctors to know about the onset and duration of the complaints, the conditions that increase the complaints and other medical conditions, if any.
 The patient is then examined in detail.

-To clarify the diagnosis, some tests specific to carpal tunnel syndrome are ordered.
-These tests check whether complaints are increasing.
+To clarify the diagnosis, some tests specific to carpal tunnel syndrome are asked.
+These tests check progression of the symptoms.
 Motor and sensory examination is used to check for muscle weakness and sensory deficits in the hand.
 If physical examination supports the suspicion of carpal tunnel syndrome, electrophysiological tests are used to confirm the diagnosis.
 Electromyography, also known as EMG, is performed.
 This diagnostic method determines the degree of nerve compression in the carpal tunnel by measuring nerve conduction velocities and assessing muscle strength.
 Since some other nerve and muscle diseases can also be detected during EMG, it is a guide in differential diagnosis.

 how to diagnose carpal tunnel syndrome